By Ashok Prasad, Founder, Niyyam

 Step 2: Prioritize Financial Survival

-When income is uncertain, priorities must shift.
+When income is uncertain, your priorities must shift.

 Priority Order